inesribeiro/csd_parser/README.md

 # CSV parser

-displays and plots csv files from the terminal
+Displays and plots csv files from the terminal.
+Done at the workshop IMPRS Oct 2018.

 ## Instalation